Deploy a Node.js application with PM2 and Nginx

 sudo ln -s /etc/nginx/sites-available/node.tericcabrel.com /etc/nginx/sites-enabled/node.tericcabrel.com

-We created a symbolic link of our config file inside the folder sites-enabled
+We created a symbolic link of our config file inside the folder /etc/nginx/sites-enabled

-it is because Nginx only considers the websites present in this folder.
+.
+This is because Nginx only activates the website configurations present in this folder.

 Let's verify if there is no Nginx error, then reload it to take the changes into account: